While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 There were many talented students at our College and Kevin Coyne was one.
 He was once described by Andy Kershaw as "A national treasure who keeps getting better".
 We printed this very early Coyne poetry and drawings book way before he rose to international recognition as an artist and accomplished musician.

-So within a year I headed to London and was hired as an Art Director tripling my previous salary.
-The photograph below features three of my colleagues limbering up for the challenge to raise funds for the National Advertising Benevolent Society.
-We got generous support from the Milk Marketing Board and Noel Edmonds who personally chauffeured us to the BBC studios for an interview following the thirty hour stint.
-My colleague Barry, here in the sun glasses, is the subject of the Hendrix story featured below.
+Within a year I headed to London and was hired as an Art Director tripling my previous salary.
+The photograph left features myself and three colleagues limbering up for the challenge to raise funds for the National Advertising Benevolent Society.
+We got generous support from the Milk Marketing Board and Noel Edmonds personally chauffeured us in his Mini Cooper to the BBC studios for an interview following the thirty hour stint.

-In my fifth year at the Agency my ad for the COI, Nursing Recruitment campaign, won a Design and Art Directors Award for photography.
+In my fifth year at the Agency my ad for the COI, Nursing Recruitment campaign, won a Design and Art Directors Award.
 The photograph was taken by Colin Duff.
 The equally clever headline was written by Peter Roche.
-The ad was for, what were described then as, Special Hospitals, and preceded Thatcher's closure of these valuable facilities in favour of 'care in the community'.
+The ad was for, what were then described as, Special Hospitals, and preceded Thatcher's closure of these valuable facilities in favour of 'care in the community'.

-Eventually I had to find work, so found employment in a local "Ad Agency" called SNIP.
+Finally I had to work, so found employment in a local "Ad Agency" called SNIP.
 I was hired as their art director /photographer.
-An additional task was to build a studio and dark room.
-I was given a Hasselblad camera and all accessories, together with a Linhoff plate camera, (see photo), neither of which I had any idea of how to operate.
+I was also tasked with building a studio and dark room.
+I was given a Hasselblad and Linhoff plate camera, (see photo), neither of which I had any idea of how to operate.
 Fortunately Librarie Antoinne had all the reference books I required.
 The darkroom and studio project took almost a year to complete by which time I was seeking pastures new.
-My only studio photos were my friends wedding invitation featured here and a photograph for a Farley's rusk ad campaign.
+My only studio photos were my friends wedding invitation featured here, a Farleys ad and various pack shots for sundry products.

 Note: The Sam Haskins photograph whose work was featured throughout the pub.

 I adapted this Boots brochure to feature an Arab mother and child.
-It was my first real attempt at a professional level of staged photography and all executed in colour in stage set subdued sunlight on my office balcony.
+It was my first real attempt at a professional level of staged photography and all executed in colour, in subdued sunlight on my office balcony.

 I produced campaigns and publicity material for several regional airlines.